How we invest

 The funds in your GESB account are invested in a variety of Australian and international assets.
 When the value of these assets goes up and down, so do the returns on your super investment.

-Investing in Shares has proven to achieve high returns over the long term, but there is a strong chance that they will occasionally fall in value.
+Investing in Shares has achieved high returns over the long term, but they may fall in value from time to time.

 Cash has lower risk but can have lower returns

-Cash has historically achieved low returns, but tends to be a stable asset, so you can be confident it will almost always produce a positive return.
+Cash has historically achieved low returns, but tends to be a stable asset, so you can be confident it is more likely to produce a positive return.

 There's also a group of assets called alternatives

 These don't fit into any of the asset classes mentioned above.
-Alternatives can include commodities (such as gold or oil) and currencies.
+Alternatives can include hedge funds, insurance-linked securities and multi-asset portfolios.
 These can vary in their risks and returns.

 We put our experience and expertise to work for you

 We employ an asset consultant who analyses asset classes and helps to decide on the appropriate mix for each investment plan.
-Together with our internal investment team, the asset consultant bases its recommendations on the medium to long-term outlook for the risk and return of each type of asset.
+Together with our internal investment team, our asset consultant bases their recommendations on the medium to long-term outlook for the risk and return of each type of asset.
 This process is called asset allocation.

 We regularly review the performance of our investment plans